leomeyer/SimpleMQTT/README.md

 - Control topic tree layout by specifying patterns for request, set, and topics themselves

 ## Requirements
+**A C++ compiler with standard C++17 or higher is required.
+The current version of AVR-GCC supplied with the Arduino IDE (7.3.0) does not fully support C++17.
+This means that you cannot currently use this library with AVR microprocessors.**

+Supported Arduino IDE boards:
+- ESP8266

 This library requires the [PubSubClient library](https://github.com/knolleary/pubsubclient).
 The `SimpleMQTTClient` class extends the `PubSubClient` class which makes it easy to migrate existing code as most functions of the `PubSubClient` base class can still be used without changes.